swimpark/DUASM-Assembly-dataset/README.md

 This archive contains:

 * Raw 3D voxel files used for component-level autoencoder training
-* Assembly-level CSVs for Stage 1–3 experiments (edges, metrics, suppliers)
+* Assembly-level CSVs for Case 1–3 experiments (edges, metrics, suppliers)
 * Synthetic manufacturing attributes generated using DFA rules
 * Additional supplementary materials used in the DUASM paper